How Many People Move to Florida Every Day (2026)

 coastal road during golden hour

 As Americans move farther away from home than ever before, many have relocated to Southern states.
-Florida is a top destination among these moves — it had the second-highest numeric and percentage population growth last year.
-Sandy beaches and amusement parks aren’t the only factors that make this state an attractive place to live, however.
+Florida is a top destination — it had the second-highest numeric and percentage population growth in 2024.
+Sandy beaches and amusement parks aren’t the only factors that make this state an attractive place to live.
 It has a lower cost of living than New York and California, as well as large populations of both Hispanic and elderly people.

 Key insights

-In 2022, a higher percentage of moving Americans settled in a different county or state than the year prior.
+In 2024, a lower percentage of moving Americans settled in a different county or state than in 2023.

 Jump to insight

-Florida is a popular destination for movers — in 2023, the state’s population grew by 1.6%, or 365,205 residents, the second highest population growth in the U.S.
+Florida is a popular destination for movers — in 2024, the state’s population grew by 1.8%, or 411,322 residents, the second-highest population growth in the U.S.

 Jump to insight